williamdemeo/ds644-spring2023/README.md

 -------------------

-## Is it possible to make-up a missed exam?
+## Is it possible to make up a missed exam?

 Generally speaking, there are no make-up exams.
 However, if a student misses an exam for one of the legitimate reasons listed below, and if that student contacts the instructor well before the day of the exam, then it might be possible for that student to take an alternative version of the exam *before* the scheduled exam time.